russellane/rlane-kroger/README.md

 Specify one of:
   COMMAND
-    myinfo              Open browser, signon to Kroger MyInfo, and navigate to `Payslips` page.
+    myinfo              Open browser, login to Kroger MyInfo, and navigate to `Payslips` page.
-    mytime              Open browser, signon to Kroger MyTime, and extract `Schedule`.
+    mytime              Open browser, login to Kroger MyTime, extract `Schedule`, and print `gcalcli` commands.
     archive             Copy and rename `payslip-pdf` to reflect its `paydate`.
     print               Parse and print select fields from a `payslip-pdf`